Updated January 16th, 2014

 A traffic accident involving a commercial truck, such as an eighteen wheeler or big rig tractor trailer, can be much more catastrophic than an ordinary car accident.
 Semi truck accidents comprise a significant number of motor vehicle injury accidents, as well as fatalities each year.
 With their tremendous size and sheer power, large trucks are one of the more troublesome aspects that drivers of smaller passenger cars have to overcome on a daily basis.
 With goods being transported all across the country via truck, there is an overwhelming amount of truck traffic that passes over California’s roads and highways.

 A typical fully loaded large commercial truck can weigh 80,000 pounds.
 Because of the large size of semi trucks any collision between a semi truck and another vehicle is likely to result in serious, even fatal, injuries.
 An accident involving a large commercial truck may create liability for not just the driver of the trailer, the owner of the container being transported, as well as the owner of the load in the container.
 In the event that you or a loved one is involved in an accident with a commercial truck, you may be entitled to recover compensation for your injuries by bringing a legal claim against the responsible parties.
-Contact an attorney at the law firm of Grey Law.
-At Grey Law, our attorneys have decades of experience handling truck accidents and can help you receive the maximum recovery in the least amount of time.
+Contact a Los Angeles truck accident attorney at the law firm of Grey Law.
+At Grey Law, our personal injury attorneys have decades of experience handling truck accidents and can help you receive the maximum recovery in the least amount of time.
 Call us today for a free case evaluation at 323-857-9500.

 In truck collisions, federal regulation require over the road trucks to carry various levels of insurance coverage, depending on the nature of materials hauled.
 The State of California requires a tractor trailer truck to carry a much higher minimum liability insurance policy than a typical passenger vehicle.
 Many times, trucking hauling, and leasing companies may argue over which insurance company is responsible for compensating the victim in a truck collision.
 Current federal regulations protect the innocent party by helping to ensure coverage.